Sempervivum

 Photo from the 'Embracing Uncertainty' virtual event

-During the virtual event, participants produced work on the theme of ‘Embracing Uncertainty‘.
+The Easter 2020 event could not take place due to the coronavirus outbreak, so there was a virtual event on Embracing Uncertainty.
+Participants produced work on the theme of ‘Embracing Uncertainty‘.
 The work has been collected together by Ed Tyler and can be viewed online.

 During our gatherings, a wide range of activities and workshops are on offer, generated by participants themselves and by members of the communities where our events are held.